The Holy Dove and a Crown of Thorns

-I was teaching for the Creation Care Studies Program in Belize this past week.
+I was teaching for the Creation Care Studies Program in Belize some years ago.
 Sylvia and I team up to teach a course on “God and Nature” that attempts to engender a biblical imagination for creation care amongst our undergraduate students participating in this study abroad program.

 One of the requirements of my half of the course was a “reflection paper.”
 But I emphasized that I was more interested in “reflection” than in “paper” and gave the students freedom to be as creative as they liked.
 One danced, another created an installation piece, another read poems, there was a photographically shaped creative prose piece, and one student produced a crown of thorns.
 This short reflection is inspired by that student’s contribution.